xStarbound/xStarbound/README.md

 - [CosmicExt](https://steamcommunity.com/sharedfiles/filedetails/?id=3632179576) — this OpenStarbound mod's compiled Lua 5.3 bytecode (yes, all the scripts are bytecode!) is not compatible with xStarbound's Pluto interpreter for security reasons, and will log errors.
 - [Crafting Overhaul](https://steamcommunity.com/sharedfiles/filedetails/?id=3659637859) — OpenStarbound mod with the same author as CosmicExt.
 Also has compiled bytecode.
 - [Cumulative Dynamic Lights](https://steamcommunity.com/sharedfiles/filedetails/?id=3444407977) — not compatible because it depends on OpenStarbound's lighting system changes.
 Won't do much on xStarbound.
+- [Event Horizon Primary Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3474049592) — will throw shader-API-related errors on xStarbound that prevent your player from taking damage.
+The OpenStarbound shaders it contains aren't supported by xStarbound and require a recent OpenStarbound nightly build.
 - [Light Limiter](https://steamcommunity.com/sharedfiles/filedetails/?id=3470727854) — neither compatible with nor necessary on xStarbound.
 - [OpenStarbound Revert](https://steamcommunity.com/sharedfiles/filedetails/?id=3509533339) — not fully compatible with xStarbound for obvious reasons.
 Why do you need this on xStarbound anyway?
 - [OpenUI](https://steamcommunity.com/workshop/filedetails/?id=3546647977), its [Race Extender](https://steamcommunity.com/sharedfiles/filedetails/?id=3546654953) and other OpenUI extensions — these have glaring visual issues (namely, the main settings dialogue, server connection dialogue and escape/pause menu) that warrant placing these mods in the _Incompatibilities_ section.